|

 For PIN Sales

-replenishment card but has no PIN (it's just for looks/marketing), or
+PIN (it's just for looks/marketing), or

-you'll simply tell the clerk that you want to buy a replenishment PIN.
+you'll simply tell the clerk that you want to buy a replenishment PIN

 carrier,